Designer Computer Eyeglasses | Switalski Eye Care

 5. Know what’s being cut to offer lower prices

 Online retailers cut costs by using cheap materials and cut corners on customer service and safety standards.
 Over 20% do not meet ANSI safety standards and you don't get the personalized attention and fitting expertise of a qualified optician.
 That’s a huge part of the value equation!

-Eliminate the guesswork that comes with ordering online and get your blue light glasses at Switalski Eye Care in Plano.
+Eliminate the guesswork that comes with ordering online and get your blue light glasses at Switalski Eye Care in East Plano.
 We'll ensure that you get the perfect fit, quality and comfort thanks to our highly trained optometric team.